MLH/Auth0-GHW-Cloud-Week-Challenges/README.md

 #### Objectives:
 * Navigate to [auth0.com](https://mlh.link/ghwcloud24-auth0) and create your own account!
-* Share a screenshot of your deployed application on our [submission form](https://hackp.ac/ghwform)!
+* Share a screenshot of your deployed application on our [submission form](https://mlh.link/ghwform)!

 ## Challenge 2
 ### Implement Login and Logout with your Auth0 SDK of choice

 #### Objectives:
 * Choose one of our Quick Start guides for your language or framework of choice and follow the instructions for creating user-facing login and logout for your application.
-* Share a screenshot of your login page on our [submission form](https://hackp.ac/ghwform)!
+* Share your code on our [Devpost Page](https://mlh.link/ghwdevpost)!

 #### Documentation:
 * [Auth0 Quick Start guide documentation](https://mlh.link/ghwcloud24-auth0-getstarted)